How to find Bluetooth Settings in Windows 11

 Summary

-To find advanced Bluetooth settings in Windows 11, open Settings (Windows key + I), go to “Bluetooth & devices”, then click “Devices”.
+To find advanced Bluetooth settings in Windows 11, open Settings (Windows key + I), navigate to “Bluetooth & devices”, and then click “Devices”.
 Look for and click “More Bluetooth settings” under “Related settings”.
 This opens a new window with options to control Bluetooth discovery, connections, and hardware details.

 Where to find Bluetooth settings in 🪟 Windows 11?